rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/1b-tekton.md

               workspace: sonarqube-auth
     ```

+2. We also need to bind the `sonarqube-auth` workspace to our secret when we trigger the Pipeline to run.
+To do this edit `tekton/templates/triggers/gitlab-trigger-template.yaml` file, add this code to the end of the `workspaces list` where the `# sonarqube-auth` placeholder is:

+    ```yaml
+        # sonarqube-auth
+        - name: sonarqube-auth
+          secret:
+            secretName: sonarqube-auth
+    ```

-2. Tekton Tasks are just piece of yaml.
+3. Tekton Tasks are just piece of yaml.
 So it's easy for us to add more tasks.
 The Tekton Hub is a great place to go find some reusable components for doing specific activities.
 In our case, we're going to grab the `sonarqube-quality-gate-check.yaml` task and add it to our cluster.
 If you open `tekton/templates/tasks/sonarqube-quality-gate-check.yaml` file afterwards, you'll see the task is a simple one that executes one shell script in an image.

     ```bash
     cd /projects/tech-exercise